sighupio/gangplank/docs/google.md

-# Connecting gangway to Google
+# Connecting gangplank to Google

-It is possible to use Google as an OAuth provider with gangway.
+It is possible to use Google as an OAuth provider with gangplank.
 To do so follow the instructions below:

 ## Setting Up Google OAuth

-* Head to Credentials area of Google Cloud: `https://console.cloud.google.com/apis/credentials?project=<your-google-cloud-project-name>`.
+- Head to Credentials area of Google Cloud: `https://console.cloud.google.com/apis/credentials?project=<your-google-cloud-project-name>`.
   If previously you haven't created any credentials, you should see an empty list

 ![google oauth empty list](images/goauth-empty.png)

-* In that page, click on "Create credentials".
+- In that page, click on "Create credentials".
 A menu will pop-over.
 From that menu click on "OAuth client ID".

 ![google oauth menu](images/goauth-add-credentials-menu.png)

-* In the page you will land, choose "Web application" for the type, then give the oath client id a name and fill in the the callback url appropriately, then click "Create".
+- In the page you will land, choose "Web application" for the type, then give the oath client id a name and fill in the the callback url appropriately, then click "Create".

 ![google oauth settings](images/goauth-client-settings.png)

-* If successful, you'll be prompted in the modal window if you want to copy the client id and secret.
+- If successful, you'll be prompted in the modal window if you want to copy the client id and secret.
 Click "OK" to close.

-* In the list, you should see the credentials we just created.
+- In the list, you should see the credentials we just created.
 To the right, there are 3 action icons.
 Click on the downward "download" arrow.

-## Configuring gangway
+## Configuring gangplank

-You now need to configure gangway.
+You now need to configure gangplank.
 Here is a typical config file:

 ```yaml